-People who thrive in life do so because they become masters of reinvention.
+The financial advisers of the future will thrive because they are masters of reinvention.
 Instead of denying, resisting and being afraid of change they welcome it.
 They realise that staying ahead of the curve is way more interesting and exciting than trying to cling on to the past.

 Right at the heart of this is knowing how your mind works.

 Clinging to the past is driven by fear.
 But fear is not the result of our circumstances, it is simply the way we are thinking about things.